jwarby/jquery-awesome-cursor/README.md

 ## Roadmap

 - Allow cursors to be flipped (vertically and/or horizontally) and rotated by an abitrary number of degrees
+- Optional outlines for cursors
+- IE11 support (if possible)
+- Data API (under consideration)
-- Support for composite cursors made of up of multiple icons, a la FontAwesome stacked icons (?)
+- Support for composite cursors made of up of multiple icons, a la FontAwesome stacked icons (under consideration)

 ## Release History
 _(Nothing yet)_